James Larkin: Build up to the lock-out, and its proceedings

 In early 1913, Larkin achieved some successes in industrial disputes in Dublin and, notably, in the Sligo Dock strike; these involved frequent recourse to sympathetic strikes and blacking (boycotting) of goods.
 Two major employers, Guinness and the Dublin United Tramway Company, were the main targets of Larkin's organising ambitions.
 Both had craft unions for skilled workers, but Larkin's main aim was to unionise the unskilled workers as well.
 He coined the slogan "A fair day's work for a fair day's pay".
 Larkin advocated Syndicalism, which was a revolutionary brand of socialism.
-Larkin gained few supporters from within, particularly from the British Trade Union Congress who did not want strike action such as the lock-out to lead to a growth in radicalism.
+Larkin gained few supporters from within, particularly from the British Trades Union Congress who did not want strike action such as the lock-out to lead to a growth in radicalism.

 Guinness staff were relatively well-paid and enjoyed generous benefits from a paternalistic management that refused to join a lockout of unionised staff by virtually all the major Dublin employers.
 This was far from the case on the tramways.